-- iv. when acting as Alternate, is an officer of the Company and subject to all of the duties, and entitled to exercise all the powers and rights, of the Appointor as a Director; and - v. is entitled to reasonable travelling, accommodation and other expenses incurred in attending meetings of the Governing Body or of the Company or while otherwise engaged on the business of the Company on the same basis as other Directors but is not entitled to any other remuneration from the Company (but the Appointor may further remunerate the Alternate).
+- i. may attend and vote in place of the Appointor at a Governing Body meeting at which the Appointor is not present; - ii. if also a Director, has a separate right to vote as Alternate; - iii. if Alternate for more than one Appointor, has a separate right to vote in place of each; - iv. when acting as Alternate, is an officer of the Company and subject to all of the duties, and entitled to exercise all the powers and rights, of the Appointor as a Director; and - v. is entitled to reasonable travel, accommodation and other expenses incurred in attending meetings of the Governing Body or of the Company or while otherwise engaged on the business of the Company on the same basis as other Directors but is not entitled to any other remuneration from the Company (but the Appointor may further remunerate the Alternate).